Navigating Hierarchical Channels

 Questions about expectations, priorities, or performance should also go to your preceptor.
 They hold responsibility for your evaluation and can provide guidance others cannot.
 If you are uncertain whether you are meeting expectations, your preceptor is the right person to ask.

 Any problems or conflicts involving other staff members require careful handling.
 Going directly to your preceptor allows them to advise on appropriate responses and intervene if necessary.
-Attempting to resolve interpersonal issues independently can escalate situations or create complications.
+This is closely related to the skill of having difficult conversations about problems—knowing when and how to raise issues professionally.

 When Direct Communication Is Appropriate